 Portfolio risk can never be eliminated, only managed.
-Even the U.S. Treasury, that is often used as a proxy for a “risk free rate of return”, is vulnerable to fluctuation.
+Even a U.S. Treasury (bill, note, or bond), that is often used as a proxy for a “risk free rate of return”, is vulnerable to interest rate fluctuation and price volatility.
 Therefore, if portfolio risk cannot be eliminated, then what should you do to manage volatility within your portfolio?
 Well there is not a simple answer, but there are two fundamental principals that can be used when constructing a portfolio: asset allocation and diversification.

 First brought into focus in the mid-1980’s by Brinson, Hood, and Beebower, asset allocation is believed to account for 94% of an average investment's performance over time.
 However, as more analysis was conducted by economists and researchers like Ibbotson and Kaplan, results highlighted how the mix of asset classes directly impacts performance.
 This link between performance and assets classes further supported the previous research done by Harry Markowitz in his 1952 paper on Modern Portfolio Theory.